 Bring to a boil, then immediately reduce to low.
 Simmer uncovered for 45 minutes to 1 hour.
 Do not boil vigorously.

 Strain through a fine-mesh sieve.
 Press the solids with a ladle to squeeze out every drop.
-Discard solids.
-Cool.
+Don’t throw them away!
+Save those softened veggies for our Zero-Waste Fritters.

 Freeze in 2-cup or 4-cup mason jars.